boveus/hyrax-wiki/Using-Resque-with-Hyrax.md

 For the remainder of the background worker documentation, it is assumed that you're using resque-pool which is more robust, in which case you should make sure you've run through resque-pool's installation process (which involves tweaking your `Gemfile` and adding Rake tasks) first.

 ## Terminology

 ### Resque

-Resque is a [message queue](https://en.wikipedia.org/wiki/Message_queue) that can be used by Sufia to manage long-running or slow processes.
+Resque is a [message queue](https://en.wikipedia.org/wiki/Message_queue) that can be used by Hyrax to manage long-running or slow processes.

 ### Resque-Pool/pools